-Food shopping in Paris is one of the obvious joys when you visit.
-Who doesn't have a favorite thing they long for when away and stock up on insanely while here?
+Food shopping in Paris is an obvious joys when you visit.
+Who doesn't have a favorite thing they long for when away & stock up on insanely while here?

 For sure their chic et pas cher shopping bags (15€) have always been worth collecting.
 They change designs monthly.